jnmartin84/WIP_list/README.md

 # stuff I'm doing behind the scenes

 1) Virtua Fighter 2 PC/Win95 decompilation + Dreamcast port
 - Status: decomp is probably 75%, give or take.
 Most of the game modes are playable with both model types, high detail backgrounds and ring.
-Dreamcast Port: playable at 60 FPS with Model 2 models, no shadows.
+Dreamcast Port: playable at 60 FPS with Model 2 models, no shadows, full sound and music.

 2) Tetrisphere decompilation + Dreamcast port
 - Status: decomp 100% code byte-match (IDO 5.3).
 Dreamcast Port: playable with graphics and sound, some bugs.
 See: https://www.youtube.com/live/2_U8ESwzGeo